Perfectionism is a futile endeavor. As a perfectionist, I speak from experience. And this is my confessionary hymn.

 For example, I’ve noticed this phenomena within myself and this website.
 By writing about my life, my transformations, and my continued pursuit of personal refinement, I’ve “put myself out there,” as it were.
 Many of you know more about me than certain members of my family do.
 Ergo, my public display of self forces me to grow in ways I wouldn’t otherwise grow, allowing me to learn important new lessons about life.

-The truth is that we are all human.
-Thus, we are all imperfect.
+The truth is that we are all imperfect.
 And if I waited for everything to “be perfect,” I’d be waiting in perpetuity, and my writings would never exist.
 So instead, I write and then release it to the world, warts and all.

 Consequently, I’ve learned a valuable lesson by exposing my blemishes to the world: I’ve learned to be happy with my efforts and my growth, not with perfection.

-Truth be told, I work incredibly hard on everything I do and I’m proud of that fact.
+Truth be told, I work incredibly hard on everything I do, and I’m proud of that fact.
 It is exciting and gratifying to write these words for you—to create something from nothing.
 Everything I do is inherently imperfect.
-And but I’m happy when I can look myself in the mirror and know it’s the absolute best I can do.
+But I’m happy when I can look myself in the mirror and know it’s the absolute best I can do.

 Similarly, it’s just as gratifying to share what I’ve learned about writing with the students in my online writing class, opening myself up in yet another way, airing out my flaws in front of an intimate audience, finding new ways to learn and prosper.